2.5. TorchLean API

 GraphSpec is the typed architecture DSL described in its own guide.
 It is not the default public

-API, but it is already connected to the runtime model zoo and to public demos such as
+API, but it is already connected to the runtime model zoo and to public examples such as

 2.5.9.3.
 Navigation tools